 When will we know if we’ve been nominated?

-Final Nominations will be announced via our Facebook page on Monday, May 2, 2022.
+Final Nominations will be announced on Paper Mill’s YouTube page Monday, May 1, 2023.
 A list of Final Nominations will be posted on our website immediately following.

 Will we receive feedback?

 Yes!
 Schools will receive a single document with scores and comments from each evaluator that attended their school’s production.

 Rising Star Awards – Presented by the Investors Foundation is supported by The Blanche and Irving Laurie Foundation

 Rising Star scholarships are made possible by Ruth Bedford in memory of Jane Burgio, Walt Santner in honor of Janet Sovey, in memory of late father and husband James K. Mosser, and the Douglas Michael Krueger Scholarship Fund Trust.
 The Theater for Everyone Inclusion and Access Award is supported by the New Jersey Theatre Alliance.

 The Hearst Foundations are Paper Mill’s Education & Outreach Partner.